latex3/tagging-project/documentation/prototype-usage-instructions.md

 Technically there are two methods of associating MathML with each
 formula:

- * As an _associated file_ This is an embedded stream of XML within the PDF that exactly matches the MathML that you would use in other contexts such as a web page.
+ * As an _associated file_.
+This is an embedded stream of XML within the PDF that exactly matches the MathML that you would use in other contexts such as a web page.
  * Using MathML Namespace _Structure Element_ tagging.
 This is a